StackExchange/dnscontrol/documentation/functions/domain/DefaultTTL.md

   ttl: Duration
 ---

-DefaultTTL sets the TTL for all records in a domain that do not explicitly set one with [TTL](../record/TTL.md).
-If neither `DefaultTTL` or `TTL` exist for a record, it will use the DNSControl global default of 300 seconds.
+DefaultTTL sets the TTL for all subsequent records following it in a domain that do not explicitly set one with [`TTL`](../record/TTL.md).
+If neither `DefaultTTL` or `TTL` exist for a record, the record will inherit the DNSControl global internal default of 300 seconds.
+See also [`DEFAULTS`](../global/DEFAULTS.md) to override the internal defaults.

+NS records are currently a special case, and do not inherit from `DefaultTTL`.
+See [`NAMESERVER_TTL`](../domain/NAMESERVER_TTL.md) to set a default TTL for all NS records.

 ```javascript
 D('example.com', REGISTRAR, DnsProvider('R53'),